Virtual Staging Styles — Choose Your Design Aesthetic

 View style details →Japanese

-Zen minimalism with natural materials, clean spaces, and intentional simplicity.
-Creates the most calming atmosphere for bedrooms and spa bathrooms.
+Low-clutter styling, natural materials, and intentional simplicity.
+Good for calm bedrooms and spa-oriented bathrooms.

 View style details →Contemporary